Skip to Content

 Hi, I’m Matthew Karsten

 I’ve been traveling the world for 10+ years as a professional photographer & writer.
-I hope you enjoy my Golden Circle itinerary!
-If you find it useful, using my affiliate links to book something will give me a small commission, at no extra cost to you.
+I hope you enjoy my Golden Circle travel tips!
+If you find them useful, using my affiliate links will give me a small commission, at no extra cost to you.
 Thanks!

 Golden Circle Iceland Map